CONNECTING EUROPE WITH GREEN GASES

 EASTERN EUROPE

-UAG Energy GmbH has been founded by Ukrainian entrepreneurs and Birkap GmbH, a German project development and financial advisory company.
-Like the projects of our founders, which mostly relate to the green hydrogen value chain and zero-emission solutions for the industrial and transport sectors, UAG seeks to contribute to Europe’s zero-emission goals by 2050.
-At the same time, our projects are increasing the EU’s energy system’s stability and independence from unreliable energy suppliers.
+We have built a project pipeline of 500 GWh,which we currently implement with projects in Ukraine, Poland, and the Baltics.
+We accompany projects from early-stage development to bankability, arrange financing and sales contracts.
+Like the projects of our founders, which mostly relate to the green hydrogen value chain and zero-emission solutions for the industrial and transport sectors, UAG seeks to contribute to Europe’s zero-emission goals.
+At the same time, our projects are increasing the EU’s energy system stability and independence from unreliable suppliers.

 Founded at the request of leading European gas traders and technology providers, we qualify farmers and feedstock suppliers in Eastern Europe as biomethane producers.
 This means also practically the navigation through complex regulatory frameworks.